spiral/docs/docs/en/cookbook/quick-start.md

 }
 ```

-Delete the following files and directories as no longer required:

-- `app/locale`
-- `app/routes`

 > **Note**
 > Note that the application won't work at the moment as we removed the dependency required to
 > render `app/views/home.dark.php`.